zachleat/speedlify/README.md

 ## Deploy to Netlify

 Can run directly on Netlify (including your tests) and will save the results to a Netlify build cache (via Netlify Build Plugins, see `plugins/keep-data-cache/`).

+_After cloning you’ll probably want to delete the initial `_data/sites/*.js` files and create your own file with a list of your own site URLs!_

 <a href="https://app.netlify.com/start/deploy?repository=https://github.com/zachleat/speedlify"><img src="https://www.netlify.com/img/deploy/button.svg" width="146" height="32"></a>